tellihealth/tellihealth-rpm-api-spec/md/main_description.md

 * The API version currently supported, and
 * The API key required to access the HTTPS endpoint while sending information.

-In exchange, Telli Health provides the developer with the API key for calling endpoints on the Telli Health platform.
+In exchange, Telli Health provides the developer with an API key for calling the endpoint(s) on the Telli Health platform.

 After you purchase Telli Health devices, you will receive an email containing the Device ID and Serial number for the device(s); you must match each device to a user on your platform.